BCX vs ACX Plywood: Which Is Perfect For You?

 ACX plywood can be used in a range of projects from home renovations to commercial construction projects.
 Its strength and durability make it perfect for roofing, exterior walls, outdoor furniture, playground equipment, fences or decks.

 In addition, many DIY-ers use ACX plywood for indoor furniture such as bookshelves or dressers because it has an attractive appearance even when left bare without any finish applied.
-Overall, ACX plywoods’ versatile nature combined with its durability make it an excellent choice for numerous applications where high-quality materials are desired.

 Differences between BCX and ACX Plywood